mbelarbi/bash_training/part2_commands.md

 	command1 [ | OR |& ] command2

 In the real world pipes serve to take something, from one place and transfer it to another place.
 It's exactly the same in Bash.
-The pipe is oneof the easiest, most common and most powerful control operators in bash.
+The pipe is one of the easiest, most common and most powerful control operators in bash.
 We'll cover control operators in the next section.

 The pipe is a way to connect 2 comamnds together by passing the FD1 of command 1 as the FD0 of command 2.
 (That is the standard output of command 1 is used as the standard input of command 2).
 For example: